Free shipping · Ships in 2 business days · Midwife-curated

 How is this different from a postpartum box?

 Postpartum boxes (Frida Mom, Bodily, Fourth Phase) focus on recovery after birth — peri bottles, nursing pads, healing sprays.
-Bloom & Beam is designed for the hours of active labor: pain relief, environment, partner support, focus.
+Bloom & Beam is designed for the hours of active labor: counter-pressure, environment, partner support, focus.
 Many parents order both.

 What if I'm planning an epidural or a C-section?